-December 4, 2019, marks the 100 year anniversary of a New Orleans civic loss of operatic proportion and January 6, 2020, marks the 50th anniversary of like-minded opera lovers from across the nation joining to nurture the art form.
-New Orleans Opera heeded the call to recognize both and announces two events for opera lovers and history buffs alike.
-Tickets are now available for a concert featuring world-renown opera singers that call New Orleans home and a panel discussion on opera in New Orleans.
-Both events specifically marking the 100 year anniversary of the burning of the French Opera House and 50 years of nation-wide support from OPERA America.
+December 4, 2019, marks the 100th anniversary of a New Orleans civic loss of operatic proportions and 2020, marks the 50th anniversary of opera companies from across the nation joining to establish OPERA America, the national service organization for opera.
+New Orleans Opera heeded the call to recognize both anniversaries and announces two events for both opera lovers and history buffs.
+There will be a presentation and panel discussion on the history of opera in New Orleans and a concert featuring world-renowned opera singers that call New Orleans home.
+These events celebrate the last 50 years of opera in America and mark the 100 year anniversary of the burning of the French Opera House and both are free to attend.

 On December 4, 1919, the French Opera House was destroyed by fire.
-Located at 517–541 Bourbon Street the French Opera House was commissioned by opera director Charles Boudousquie and designed by James Gallier.
-It was built in less than a year in 1859 with workers guided by the light of bonfires in the evenings to accommodate 24 hours a day of construction.
+Located at 517–541 Bourbon Street, the French Opera House was commissioned by opera director Charles Boudousquie and designed by James Gallier.
+It was built in less than a year in 1859 with workers aided by the light of bonfires in the evenings to accommodate 24 hours a day construction.

 It is with great sadness that we note the passing of an extraordinary woman, Mrs. Susan Wisdom.
 Susan was an active and engaged board member of both the New Orleans Opera Association and the Women’s Guild, and was an inspiration to the cultural development of the city as a whole through her appreciation of the arts and music.